severin-lemaignan/pyrobots/README.md

 pyRobots: a toolkit for robot executive control
 ===============================================

-As you may well know if you ever tried to use them to implement under-specified tasks, state machines are not the best tool to code robot controllers.

 `pyRobots` provides a set of Python decorators to easily turn standard functions into background tasks which can be cancelled at anytime and to make your controller *resource aware* (no, a robot can not turn left AND right at the same time).